-Letter of Registration: Applicants are strongly encouraged to submit a letter of registration to OVW.JFF@usdoj.gov by December 22, 2016.
-This will ensure that applicants are well-positioned to successfully submit an application by the deadline.
-This letter will not obligate potential applicants to submit an application.
+Letter of Registration: Applicants are strongly encouraged to submit a letter of registration to OVW.JFF@usdoj.gov by November 29, 2017.
+This will ensure that applicants are well positioned to successfully submit an application by the deadline.
+Submitting a Letter of Registration will not obligate a potential applicant to submit an application.
 Interested applicants who do not submit a Letter of Registration are still eligible to apply.

 Estimated Total Program Funding: $11,000,000

 Eligible applicants are limited to: states, units of local government, courts (including juvenile courts), Indian tribal governments, nonprofit organizations, legal services providers, and victim service providers.

 Priority Consideration: In FY 2018, OVW is interested in supporting the priority areas identified below.
 Applications proposing activities in the following areas will be given special consideration.